ea4gge/A500Mini-Internal-Functional-Keyboard/README.md

 This is the Ongoing project of the A500Mini internal functional keyboard based in 32U4 processor (Arduino leonardo, for example).

-Actually it is working as a Prototype with some pendig things in programation:-->pendig to program the caps lock led
+Actually it is working as a Prototype with some pendig things in programation:-->30/03/2023: -->Pendig to program the caps lock led

 1.- No double or triple key is admitted yet  ---> SOLVED